luualan/css422-disassembler/README.md

 # CSS422-Disassembler
 This program is an inverse assembler (disassembler) that's written in Motorola MC68000 Assembly Language.
-It's purpose is to convert blocks of data back to Assembly code and display this code to the user.
+Its purpose is to convert blocks of data back to Assembly code and display this code to the user.

 ## How to run the Disassembler